 - Chapter 168 on Michigan election law

 Very often one might hear someone say that one should see “PA 110.”
 But that is an incomplete citation.
 Michigan became a state in 1837.
-That means there are as many as many as 178 different “PA 110s”, one for each year the state legislature has been in session and adopted at least 110 different laws.
+That means there could be as many as 178 different “PA 110s”, one for each year the state legislature has been in session and adopted at least 110 different laws.

 A “PA” might be a creating a new statute or it might be an amendment to another statute, or an appropriation bill.
-Result is the reference may be referring only to an amendment, and not the intended entire statute.
-So someone grabs something that is out of context and incomplete.
-For example PA 556 of 2014 is an amendment to PA 110 of 2006.
+The result is the reference may be referring only to an amendment, and not the intended entire statute.
+For example, PA 556 of 2014 is an amendment to PA 110 of 2006.
 It is not the entire MZEA.
 PA 556 of 2014 is only about one page long, and only is about amateur radio short wave antennas.

 Further “PA 110 of 2006” is the MZEA as originally adopted and effective July 1, 2006.
 It technically does not include all the subsequent amendments.
-So someone may grab an out-of-date version.
-So if one really wants to refer to the current up-to-date MZEA the citation would be “PA 110 of 2006, as amended.”
-But then one has to also search to find all nine of the amendments to PA 110 of 2006.
+If one really wants to refer to the current up to date MZEA the citation would be “PA 110 of 2006, as amended.”
+Then one must also search for all nine amendments to PA 110 of 2006.

 It may be easier to just cite the law as “MCL 125.3101 et seq.”
 The “et seq.” is an abbreviation from the Latin meaning “starting at 125.3101 and through to the end”).
 Or use the MCL number to cite a specific section or subsection of a statute, such as “MCL 125.3201(2)” (subsection (2) of Section 201 of MZEA).
-The MCL always reflects adopted amendments incorporated into its text.
-So it is always the current version of the law.
-Use of MCL also does not provide an opportunity to omit the year as is easy to do and often done with use of Public Act numbers.
+The MCL always reflects adopted amendments incorporated into its text and is always the current version of the law.
+Use of MCL also does not provide an opportunity to omit the year as is easy to do, and often done, with Public Act numbers.

 Michigan State University Extension has training programs on the topics of these laws.
 Such programs are some of the many MSU Extension offerings for local government and community, economic development officials.
 Contact your local government and public policy Educator to sponsor such training in your county.